Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Use the Biological Assay Package for potency analysis of biological assays.
 The add-on comes equipped with a highly flexible test system to qualify your assay.
-You can perform combination calculations to obtain a reportable value from independent assay runs and use historic assay data to develop equivalence margins.
+You can perform combination calculations to obtain the reportable value from independent assay runs and use historic assay data to develop equivalence margins.

 Find details on the advanced setup of Quantitative response assay documents.